mmccool/SmartHome-Demo/README.md

 $ sudo docker build -t smarthome-cloud:v1 .
 $ cd ..
 ```
-It will take a little while depending on your host machine as it compiles [IoTivity](https://www.iotivity.org) as part of the build process.
-If you are behind a proxy, please refer to this [README.md](./smarthome-web-portal/tools/docker/README.md) on how to pass the right variables to `docker`.
+This will take a little while depending on your host machine as it compiles [IoTivity](https://www.iotivity.org) as part of the build process.
+If you are behind a proxy, please refer to this [README.md][Cloud Web Portal README] on how to pass the right variables to `docker`.

-**Option 2:** get the containers from Docker Hub
+**Option 2:** Get the containers from Docker Hub
 Alternatively, you can grab any of the containers from Docker Hub directly using the following command:
 ```
 $ sudo docker pull smarthome2cloud/smarthome-sensors